shrisawant144/COMMLINK/CommLink/README.md

 - Spot any errors or connection problems

 ### 📁 **File Management**
-- Save JSON messages to files for reuse
+- Save messages in any supported format to files for reuse
-- Load JSON messages from files
+- Load messages from files with automatic format detection
 - Export application logs in TXT or CSV format
 - Export received messages in JSON, TXT, or CSV format
 - Clear received messages display
+- Format validation and conversion utilities

 ### 📚 **Message History**
 - Persistent storage of all sent and received messages